 Tamara Nelson (Graduate Assistant and support to ACE) is a third year doctoral student in clinical psychology here at Clark.
 She received her B.S. in Psychology and Exercise Science from Rutgers University and her M.P.H. in Epidemiology from San Diego State University.
 Prior to attending Clark, Tamara worked as a Research Associate in the research and evaluation department at the Boston Public Health Commission.
 Tamara enjoys working with directly with the ACE students and assisting the Office of Academic Advancement.

-Tajshana Solomon is a sophomore (Class of 2016), majoring in Psychology with a minor in Education and a concentration in Race and Ethnic Relations.
+Tajshana Solomon is a junior (Class of 2016) majoring in Psychology with a minor in Education and a concentration in Race and Ethnic Relations.
 Outside of school, Tajsh likes to dance and is currently on HHC (Hip Hop Collabo) which is the Hip Hop dance group on campus.
-Tajsh loved being a mentor for the ACE program because she loved helping incoming students transition into college.